nadeemb53/gen-art-platform/README.md

 }
 ```

+### Implementation Schedule

+1. Week 1-2: Design and implement the GenerativeArtProject and GenerativeArtNFT smart contracts.
+2. Week 3-4: Develop the backend server and API, including database schema and integration with smart contracts.
+3. Week 5-6: Implement the frontend application for browsing, minting, and trading NFTs.
+4. Week 7-8: Integrate the rendering pipeline and decentralized media cluster with the backend server.
+5. Week 9-10: Test the entire system, including smart contracts, frontend, and backend components.
+6. Week 11-12: Deploy the platform to a test network and perform user testing and bug fixing.

+### Traffic

 To handle a large volume of requests (2000 req/s) in a public API that exposes the internal database, we need to ensure that the architecture is designed to be scalable, efficient, and robust.
 Here are some strategies and best practices to achieve this:

 1. Use a load balancer: Deploy a load balancer, such as AWS Elastic Load Balancer or NGINX, to distribute incoming traffic across multiple instances of the API server.
 This helps to ensure that no single server is overwhelmed with traffic and helps to maintain high availability.